fmlorg/netbsd-modular-userland/README.md

 Just run "nbpkg.sh full-upgrade" on NetBSD 8.0 to upgrade it to the latest NetBSD 8.0 stable.

+CAUTION: To avoid unexpected critical situation, currently "full-upgrade" do not upgrade kernel and /etc/.
+If you update "/etc/", do "nbpkg.sh install ETC-PACK-AGE" explicitly.

 ```
 # nbpkg.sh full-upgrade